albaleading/albaleading/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on develop my own project
+- 🌱 I’m currently improving my knowledge and skills
+- ⚡ Fun fact: Before this I didn't want to study anything related to computers or numbers.
+And here I am

 <!--
 **albaleading/albaleading** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.